Products & Resources

 Evanhealy – beautiful organic, hand-crafted products that do just as they claim – let the skin breath and balance itself through the healing properties of plants.
 My skin loves their Blemish Face Care Kit products especially the Rosehip Treatment Facial Serum – Blue, Pomegranate Repair Serum, and Lemon Thyme HydroSoul (although I’m currently using this one).

-Eden’s Garden essential oils – my current favorite EO brand that truly capture the medicinal properties of the plants God created.
+Eden’s Garden essential oils – my favorite EO brand that truly captures the medicinal properties of the plants God created.
 100% pure therapeutic grade, sourced from organic growers, GC/MS tested, and a non-multi-level marketing company.

 All Good Goop Organic Healing Balm – my favorite all-purpose healing paste.

-Mountain Rose Herbs – such an amazing company out of Oregon that truly focuses on the entire picture promoting organic, sustainable agriculture.
+Mountain Rose Herbs – company out of Oregon that truly focuses on the entire picture promoting organic, sustainable agriculture.
 Products range from herbs and spices, to teas and tincture, all of which are analyzed for purity.